 My personality will always quash the 3rd one because that would not give me a better-defined reflection.
 I am in charge of what I can control, and I will forever treasure that privilege.

 This topic just emerged because I just got a light-hearted message from a friend from Singapore stating that he’s “impressed and in awe” that I am putting my poems out there soon.
-It was nice to hear feedback like this from time to time as to inspire.
-This message and path are extra to internalisation of my life lessons and extending it back to the world.
+It was nice to hear feedback like this from time to time to inspire.
+This message and path are extra to internalising my life lessons and extending them back to the world.
 Reminders are always appreciated – especially that this self-publishing gig is scary AF.
 This entire industry is highly complex, and starting from scratch is daunting.
 I’d instead work with innovation, science and technology advancements without a hint of doubt, but publishing is a different kind of a hairy beast.
-I also wonder how I am beginning to come as far as I have, and yet I award it to my bravery to open myself up to a pivot.
+I also wonder how I am beginning to come as far as I have, yet I award it to my bravery to open myself up to a pivot.
 I just have to try, and here we are.